Undergrads: Overview

-The show depicts a typical first-year college experience.
-Characters in the show represent stereotypical college types; including the everyman (Nitz), the "frat boy" (Rocko), the "ladies' man" (Cal), the nerd (Gimpy), the punk girl (Jessie), and the "ditz" (Kimmy).
-Typical situations depicted in the show include student loans, bad cafeteria food, questioning of identity, fraternity rivalries, odd traditions, unpleasant RAs, money problems, peer pressure, and the "freshman fifteen".
-Few episodes depict the characters in class; the one exception is Rocko's ROTC class in the episode, Financial Aid.
+The show depicts a typical freshman college experience.
+Characters in the show represent stereotypical college types; including the stable everyman (Nitz), the boisterous alcoholic "frat boy" (Rocko), the dimwitted "ladies' man" (Cal), the reclusive nerd (Gimpy), the rebellious punk girl (Jessie), the "ditz" (Kimmy) and the resident advisor (the Duggler).
+Typical situations depicted in the show include student loans, abysmal cafeteria food, questioning of identity, fraternity rivalries, odd traditions, unpleasant RAs, money problems, peer pressure, and the "freshman 15".
+Few episodes depict the characters attending class; the one exception is Rocko's ROTC class in the episode, Financial Aid.

-The location in the show has never been named.
+The specific location in the show has never been named and is likely up to the interpretation of the audience.
 It appears to be a typical North American college town.
 However, it has been hinted in several episodes that the show takes place in New England, and Pete Williams, the show's creator, attended a university in this region.
 Episode 2, Traditions, features the "Xposed Xpo," a naked run, and a classic tradition of the University of Vermont.
 In episode 12, Risk, there is a free Ben & Jerry's day, as well as a Spring Fling, another UVM tradition.
 In the episode Drunks, both Jessie and Nitz hold fake New York state driver's licenses.
 The episode Identity Crisis takes place at the start of the second semester and reveals bare trees and snow, conditions more likely to be found in northern states in January.
-However, in episode 1 Gimpy disguises Mump as a California Highway Patrol Officer to follow Rocko.
+However, in the series premiere Gimpy disguises his loyal minion Mump as a California Highway Patrol Officer to follow Rocko and infiltrate Rocko's fraternity house.